macgregor/developer-notes/game_dev/unreal-engine-install.md

 [2017.05.13-18.40.59:098][  0]LogRHI:Error: OpenGL 4.3 not supported by driver
 [2017.05.13-18.40.59:099][  0]LogInit:Error: _PlatformCreateOpenGLContextCore - Could not create OpenGL 4.3 context, SDL error: 'Could not create GL context: GLXBadFBConfig'
 ```
-Your video card doesnt support OpenGL or, in my case, you need to switch from integrated graphics to
+Your video card doesn't support OpenGL or, in my case, you need to switch from integrated graphics to
 your NVidia card:
 ```bash
 primusrun Engine/Binaries/Linux/UE4Editor